-Summary of Governance, Risk and Internal Control Issues Arising from Internal Audit work in 2021-22
+Summary of Governance, Risk and Internal Control Issues Arising from Internal Audit work in 2022-23

-Internal Audit has completed 10 individual reviews of aspects of the Authority's governance, risk and internal control framework during 2021-22 that resulted in a formal report.
+Internal Audit has completed 11 individual reviews of aspects of the Authority's governance, risk and internal control framework during 2022-23 that resulted in a formal report.
 These audits sought to identify, test and review various controls to ensure management were meeting their responsibilities to establish and adhere to appropriate systems of internal control.

-A summary of the assurance opinions given for the 10 reports issued, where an assurance opinion was provided, are shown below together with a comparison to 2020/21 and 2019/20.
+A summary of the assurance opinions given for the 11 reports issued, where an assurance opinion was provided, are shown below together with a comparison to 2021/22 and 2020/21.

-Assurance Opinion 2021/22 Completed 2020/21 2019/20
+Assurance Opinion 2022/23 Completed 2021/22 2020/21

 No % No % No. %

-Positive Substantial 5 50% 6 40% 1 14%
+Positive Positive Substantial 3 27% 5 50% 6 40%

-Opinions Reasonable 5 50% 8 53% 4 58%
+Opinions Reasonable 8 73% 5 50% 8 53%

-Negative Opinions Limited 0 0% 1 7% 2 28%
+Negative Limited 0 0% 0 0% 1 7%

-No Assurance 0 0% 0 0% 0 0%
+Opinions No Assurance 0 0% 0 0% 0 0%

-TOTAL 10 100% 15 100% 7 100%
+TOTAL 11 100% 10 100% 15 100%

-Across the various completed pieces of work 18 implications were reported and management actions agreed.
+Across the various completed pieces of work 24 implications were reported and management actions agreed.
 These are summarised below:

-2021/22 2020/21 2019/20
+2022/23 202 1/22 2020/21

 AMA Category No % No % No %

-High 1 6% 0 0% 0 0%
+High 1 4% 1 6% 0 0%

-Medium 9 50% 19 70% 18 56%
+Medium 14 58% 9 50% 19 70%

-Low 8 44% 8 30% 14 44%
+Low 9 38% 8 44% 8 30%

-Total 100 100% 27 100% 32 100%
+Total 24 100% 18 100% 27 100%

-One high categorised management action was made in relation to the Data Quality Improvement Plan (which has now been implemented), with the remainder being categorised as medium (50%) and and low (44%) priority.
+One high categorised management action was made in relation to the Pensions Admin System PIR, with the remainder being categorised as medium (58%) and low (38%) priority.
 In all cases, management have agreed to implement the required actions and set timescales for implementation.
 Although there has been significant pressure on management throughout the year and across all services, Internal Audit has continued to get good co-operation from management across the Authority and at various levels.

-Details of the key issues arising from these reviews have been presented to the Audit Committee in the quarterly reports.
+Details of the key issues arising from these reviews have been presented to the Audit and Governance Committee in the progress reports at each meeting.

-As stated in the quarterly reports it is important to note that the identification of control weaknesses does not necessarily indicate that any loss or inefficiency has actually occurred.
+As stated in the progress reports it is important to note that the identification of control weaknesses does not necessarily indicate that any loss or inefficiency has actually occurred.
 Weaknesses indicate an increased potential/risk that losses or inefficiencies could occur.

 An important part of Internal Audit's assessment of controls is undertaken through the annual reviews of the core financial systems of the Authority.
-This work is considered by External Audit who have regard to Internal Audit's work to assist in their opinion on the financial systems for their audit of the Accounts.

 Internal Audit monitors the implementation of management actions.
-The progress is reported to the Audit Committee via the quarterly reports.
+The progress is reported to the Audit and Governance Committee via the progress reports.
 These include the priority level and status of newly added management actions.
-As at 6th June 2022, there were twelve management actions that remained outstanding six months after the original agreed implementation date and/or that had 3 revisions to the original agreed implementation date.
+As at 9th July 2023, there were seven management actions that remained outstanding six months after the original agreed implementation date and/or that had 3 revisions to the original agreed implementation date.
 Refer to Appendix 2.